TV Tropes Needs Your Help

 - The Genesis version (Teenage Mutant Ninja Turtles: The Hyperstone Heist) on the other hand played more like a remixed version of the same game.
 The plot is different and while some of the stages and bosses were lifted from the SNES version, others were completely new.
 The new bosses included the human version of Professor Stockman (last seen in the first arcade game and its NES conversion) and Tatsu (Shredder's bodyguard from the first two live-action films).
 Hyperstone Heist is notably the only Turtles game to feature Rocksteady (based on his incarnation from the first arcade game rather than the pirate-dressed version in the SNES version) without his partner Bebop.

-- The Terminator - The Sega CD version could had been a straight port of the Sega Genesis gasme by the same developer with the addition of a CD-quality soundtrack and grainy cinematic sequences like other Genesis-to-Sega CD.
+- The Terminator for the Sega CD been a straight port of the Sega Genesis gasme by the same developer with the addition of a CD-quality soundtrack and grainy cinematic sequences like other Genesis-to-Sega CD.
 Instead, it is a completely different game with better graphics and improved play mechanics.
 The manual even specifies that it's more than "just an upgrade."

-- Titan Warriors - An unreleased NES game by Capcom initially intended to be an updated port of Vulgus (the company's very first game) titled Neo Vulgus.
+- Titan Warriors was an unreleased NES game by Capcom initially intended to be an updated port of Vulgus (the company's very first game) titled Neo Vulgus.
 The game ultimately ended up being unreleased in any form.

 - Togainu no Chi: True Blood - Many visual novels released for computers intended for adults are often altered for console versions.
 Often this just involves removing/rewriting sex scenes.
 In the case of True Blood, the console ports added new characters, scenes and entire routes to compensate for the censorship.

-- Twin Eagle- The NES version was producer by a different developer from the ones who made the original arcade game.
+- Twin Eagle for the NES was produced by a different developer from the ones who made the original arcade game.

 - U.N.
-Squadron - The arcade version was a side-scrolling flying shooter based on the manga Area 88, the player could choose between one of three characters, each piloting a different jet: Shin flew the F-20, Mickey the F-14, and Greg the A-10.
+Squadron was a side-scrolling flying shooter based on the manga Area 88 in arcades.
+The player could choose between one of three characters, each piloting a different jet: Shin flew the F-20, Mickey the F-14, and Greg the A-10.
 The later SNES version differentiated characters by how quickly they leveled up the main weapon and how quickly they recovered from damage; each of the three pilots started with the F-8E Crusader and could purchase tother jets by using the bounty collected from completing missions.
-The SNES version, while lacking the 2-Player co-op mode from the arcade, also added multiple paths between stages and new bonus rounds.
+Additionally, while the SNES version lacked the 2-Player co-op mode from the arcade, it also added multiple paths between stages and new bonus rounds.

-- Valis: The Fantastic Soldier - The Famicom version was a redesign of the PC-88 original with branching stages that were easy to get lost in.
+- Valis: The Fantastic Soldier on the Famicom was a redesign of the PC-88 original with branching stages that were easy to get lost in.
 The game was redesigned again for the Mega Drive/Genesis and PC Engine CD in 1992, with a revamped gameplay system much closer to its sequels.

 - The PC Engine CD version of Valis II is also drastically different from its MSX 2 counterpart.
 Both were straightforward hack n' slash platformers, albeit with different level and boss designs, and the former version had the ability to voluntarily change Yuko's armor during gameplay, along with an MP bar instead of a preset number of uses for each spell.

-- Zanac - Originally released on the MSX in several versions with blotchy graphics reminiscent of Xevious, but was greatly reworked for the NES.
+- Zanac was originally released on the MSX in several versions with blotchy graphics reminiscent of Xevious, but was greatly reworked for the NES.
 The NES version was ported back to the MSX2 as Zanac EX.